AngKS/School_Notebook/ST1508_Practical_AI/Topic01_intro_to_project _management/ReadMe.md

 - Each phase must be fully completed before we start the next phase.
 - Depends on requirements determined early on in the project
 - Scope, Time and Costs are estimated at the beginning for the entire project.

+#### Challenges of Waterfall Project Management

+- The Product is only Validated at the end of the project
+- Not flexible for changes in user requirements that may occur later in the project.
+- Over reliance on documentation

+### SCRUM(AGILE) Project Management